wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

         </tr>
         <tr>
             <td>issueIdOrKey</td>
             <td>Identifies the issue to which you are adding this comment.
-This can be an issue ID, or an issue key.</td>
+This can be an issue ID or an issue key.</td>
             <td>Yes</td>
         </tr>
         <tr>